 This material is primarily made of quartz.
 It is commonly dark, repels water, and holds a shine.
 One of the reasons why this building material is often used is the fact that it fits a large variety of designs.
 Granite is used for pools in a natural setting, as well as for pools in an elegant setting.

-If you want a consistent look for your pool deck, and if you want a material that lasts for a long time, consider using granite.
+If you want a consistent look for your deck, and if you want a material that lasts for a long time, consider using granite.

 Coral stone is easily recognized due to its beauty.
 It consists of shell and coral fossils, sand, and limestone.
 Nature strengthens this material and provides it with its non-slip properties.